seosgithub/yiap/README.md

 password := "" // Set to your shared-secret if your verifying subscriptions, else blank.

 // Also verifies receipt
+isProduction := true
-receipt, err := yiap.RequestAppleReceipt(receiptRequest, password)
+receipt, err := yiap.RequestAppleReceipt(receiptRequest, password, isProduction)
 checkErr(err)

 // Retrieve transactions.
 If duplicates of the same transaction appear